 Chef Wolfgang Puck’s Sausage, Onion and Exotic Mushroom Dressing

 The winter months are here, and Thanksgiving is around the corner.
 To accompany the traditional turkey, below is my easy recipe for a dressing that I hope your family and guests will enjoy.
-(Please remember for right now to limit the number of diners and to keep social distancing).

 • Find more of GAYOT’s gourmet recipes for Thanksgiving dinner at home.